Sole Proprietors: File Your Taxes With Confidence

 4 minutes

 One of the costs of doing business is paying business taxes.
-As a sole proprietor, you’re likely required to file a tax return by April 18, 2023, which is the same deadline for individuals this year.
-If this is your first time filing business taxes, you’ll need to get acquainted with some new tax forms (see table below).
-The following tips can help you avoid tax blunders sometimes made by sole proprietors.*
+As a sole proprietor, you’re likely required to file a tax return by April 15, 2025, which is the same deadline for individuals this year.
+If this is your first time filing business taxes, you’ll need to get acquainted with some important tax forms.

-Tax time isn’t just once a year for businesses; you must pay estimated taxes each quarter.* As a sole proprietor, you should use Form 1040-ES to calculate and pay your estimated tax.
-If you don’t pay enough through estimated tax payments, you may be charged a penalty.
-Even if you’re due a refund when you file your tax return, you may be charged a penalty if you don’t pay enough by the due date of each payment period.
+Business tax responsibilities aren’t just for tax season.
+You need to pay estimated taxes each quarter.* Sole proprietors should use Form 1040-ES to calculate and pay estimated taxes.
+If you don’t pay enough through your estimated tax payments, you may be charged a penalty.
+You may also incur a penalty if you don’t pay enough by the due date of each payment period, even if you’re due a refund.

 - Regular method: Calculate the actual expenses for your home office based on the percentage of your home devoted to business use.